celt 0.7.1-1 source package in Ubuntu

 No description available for celt in ubuntu maverick.

-- celt-doc: No summary available for celt-doc in ubuntu quantal.
+- celt-doc: No summary available for celt-doc in ubuntu lucid.

-No description available for celt-doc in ubuntu quantal.
+No description available for celt-doc in ubuntu lucid.

 - libcelt-dev: The CELT codec library development files